Genomon-Project/paplot-doc/install.rst

   | So, You need to enter the ``export PATH = ...`` command every time you start machine.
   | Make sure to reset it automatically.
   |
-  | Create configratuin file with the following command.
+  | Create configuration file with the following command.
   |

   .. code-block:: bash